 The Company may incur certain costs in connection with satisfying its performance obligations for investment management services - primarily employee travel costs - for which it receives reimbursements from its customers.
 For reimbursable employee travel costs, the Company concluded it controls the services provided by its employees and, therefore, is acting as principal.
 Accordingly, the Company records the reimbursement for these costs incurred on a gross basis - that is, as revenue in management and advisory fees, net and expense in general, administrative and other expenses in the condensed consolidated statements of income.
-For reimbursable costs incurred in connection with satisfying its performance obligations for administration services, the Company concluded it does not control the services provided by its employees and other parties and, therefore, is acting as agent.
+For reimbursable costs incurred in connection with satisfying its performance obligations for administration services, the Company concluded it does not control the services provided by its employees and, therefore, is acting as agent.
+Accordingly, the Company records the reimbursement for these costs incurred in a gross basis - that is a general advisory fees and other parties and, therefore, is acting as agent.
+Accordingly, the Company concluded it does not control the services provided by its employees and other parties and, therefore, is acting as agent.
 Accordingly, the Company records the reimbursement for these costs incurred on a net basis.